The world’s largest battery system.

 Annual Maintenance Agreement: $29,610/year per unit (escalates at 2%/year)

-Consider switching to LG Chem RESU: Offers similar energy storage solutions with different pricing and capacity options.
+Consider switching to LG Chem: Offers similar large-scale energy storage solutions with competitive pricing.

 Tesla's order page shows an estimated price of approximately $5,045,400 per Megapack 2 XL unit for Q4 2026 delivery, with taxes and installation not included.
 A $10,000 non-refundable reservation deposit is required per unit.
 Annual maintenance costs $29,610 per unit and escalates at 2% per year.
 For context, each unit stores 3,854 to 3,916 kWh depending on the 2-hour or 4-hour duration configuration.
 A 100 MWh project would require approximately 26 units at the 4-hour configuration.